KIAA0825: Regulation

 Analysis of the promoter offers some insight into the expression of KIAA0825.
 One possible regulator found is the NeuroD1 transcription factor.
 This factor is an important regulator for the insulin gene, and a mutation in this gene can lead to Type II diabetes.
 This could explain why KIAA0825 is expressed at lower levels in patients with Type II diabetes.
 Another possible transcription factor is the Myeloid zinc finger 1 factor, which is tied to myeloid leukemia, because it delays apoptosis of cells in the presence of retinoic acid.
 There are also several places where Vertebrate SMAD family transcription factors can bind.
 These transcription factors are thought to be responsible for nucleocytoplasmic dynamics.
 This means that these SMAD transcription factors could affect KIAA0825, because subcellular localization suggests it shuttles across the nuclear envelope.

 Function

 There are two proteins found to interact with KIAA0825.
-One is One is Interleukin enhancer-binding factor 3.
+One is Interleukin enhancer-binding factor 3.
 ILF3 is a factor that complexes with other proteins and regulates gene expression and stabilizes mRNAs.
 The other is the Amyloid-beta precursor protein.
 This protein is an integral membrane protein found most commonly in the synapses of neurons.
 Neither of these proteins is well enough understood to indicate for certain the role of C5orf36 in human cells.
 They however suggest that KIAA0825 could serve a variety of roles in different parts of the cell.